 Before you run off to Pinterest to create an account, there are some things you should know first.
-The most important thing to know is DO NOT PIN PRODUCTS FOR YOUR COMPANY FROM ANOTHER CONSULTANT.
+The most important thing to know about pinterest is DO NOT PIN PRODUCTS FOR YOUR COMPANY FROM ANOTHER CONSULTANT.
 Please, please do not search Pinterest for your company and pin products you find there.

 The way Pinterest works is that it keeps the original website link, no matter how many times the image is repinned.
 That means when you repin someone else’s content you are sending anyone who clicks on that pin (i.e., potential customers) to the original website assigned to that image.
 Translation – If another consultant created the original pin with their website link, you are sending people directly to them to shop.

 Beginning of Pinterest

 When you begin pinning your products, always create a new pin.
 Then ensure the website you use for your original pins is for your personal/company replicated website.